MerlinPCarson/NN23/README.md

 # NN23
-Neural Network with tank training game in Java
+Neural Network with tank training game

-- Object oriented implementation of a Neural Network.
+- Object oriented implementation of a Neural Network in Java.
 - Serializes model so training can be resumed.
 - Programmed computer graphics linear algebra library from scratch.